-The DHI Interpretation and Risk Analysis Consortium began in 2001 under the leadership of R&A consultants Mike Forrest and Rocky Roden, with software support by Roger Holeywell.
-The Consortium has built a seismic amplitude anomaly interpretation and risk analysis application referred to as SAAM (Seismic Amplitude Analysis Module).
-The SAAM software is used to risk seismic amplitude anomalies from all four AVO Classes.
-Information about 280 drilled prospects is currently in the software database for analysis and to help calibrate the weighting factors of the data quality and anomaly characteristics.
+The DHI Interpretation and Risk Analysis Consortium began in 2001 under the leadership of R&A consultants Mike Forrest, Rocky Roden, and Roger Holeywell.
+The Consortium has built a seismic amplitude anomaly interpretation and risk analysis application called SAAM (Seismic Amplitude Analysis Module).
+The SAAM software is used to risk seismic amplitude anomalies in all four AVO Classes.
+Information on more than 300 drilled DHI prospects is currently in the software database for analysis to help select the most significant seismic anomaly characteristics and understand reasons for failure.

 The Consortium Goals are to:

 - Address seismic amplitude anomalies, the data behind the anomalies, and their impact on prospect assessment.

 - Design process improvements in the SAAM software to characterize seismic amplitude anomalies in a consistent, systematic, and thorough manner.

 - Calibrate the assessments with documented occurrences of recoverable hydrocarbons in the subsurface and failures through prospect reviews.
 Prospect reviews are the highlight of the consortium meetings; members present prospect technical data, and after detailed discussion and risking by all members, the drilling result is disclosed.
 This is a great learning experience for all.
 The prospect information, including recognizing the discussion and questions by consortium members, is inputted into the SAAM prospect database.

 The Consortium consists of two Chapters of oil and gas companies.

 U.S. Chapter: We have five one-day meetings per year in Houston.

 European Chapter: We have three two-day meetings per year in Europe.